TGAC/COPO-documentation/help/faq.rst

 .. _faq-samples-update-successful-validation-but-no-finish-or-confirm-button:

-Why is the ‘Finish’ or ‘Confirm’ button not visible in the ‘Upload Spreadsheet’ dialog after the manifest is successfully uploaded and validated?
+Why is the ‘Finish’ or ‘Confirm’ button not visible in the ‘Upload Sample Spreadsheet’ dialog after the manifest is successfully uploaded and validated?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. collapse:: Click to view answer